Spanish411.net

 veían

-Let's practice!
-Conjugate regular and irregular imperfect tense verbs on ¡Practiquemos!
+Let’s practice!
+Regular and irregular imperfect tense verbs on ¡Practiquemos!